-Please feedback your interest to Laura Wilkinson, Protimos Development Director before the 11st August 2017.
+Please feedback your interest to Laura Wilkinson, Protimos Development Director

 The Seinoli Trustees invite applications for the position of Executive Director of the Seinoli Legal Centre.
 The Centre is the first dedicated public interest law centre in Lesotho.
 Its stated purpose is to provide legal support for communities who have been adversely affected by the management of their surrounding resources.
 The Director supervises the team of 5 lawyers and other officers at SLC, providing legal support to communities adversely affected by development infrastructure projects across the country, with a particular focus on those communities that are disadvantaged by the impacts of the Lesotho Highlands Water Project (LHWP).
 Communities are thereby enabled to use the law to protect their social, economic and environmental interests.
 The Director is responsible for external communications, and ensuring that the Centre reaches its strategic goals.